 - L. Notice of Activity Initiation.
 No person may initiate a land-disturbing activity before notifying the agency that issued the Erosion and Sedimentation Control Plan approval of the date that land-disturbing activity will begin. - M. Preconstruction Conference.
 When deemed necessary by the approving authority a preconstruction conference may be required. - N. Display of Plan Approval.
 An Erosion and Sedimentation Control Plan approval issued under this subpart shall be prominently displayed until all construction is complete, all permanent sedimentation and erosion control measures are installed and the site has been stabilized.
 A copy of the approved plan shall be kept on file at the job site. - O. Required Revisions.
-After approving an Erosion and Sedimentation Control Plan, if the Soil Erosion and Sedimentation Control Administrator either upon review of such Erosion and Sedimentation Control Plan or on inspection of the job site, determines that a significant risk of accelerated erosion or off-site sedimentation exists, the Soil Erosion and Sedimentation Control Administrator shall require a revised Erosion and Sedimentation Control Plan.
+After approving an Erosion and Sedimentation Control Plan, if the Soil Erosion and Sedimentation Control Plan or on inspection of the job site, determines that a significant risk of accelerated erosion or off-site sedimentation exists, the Soil Erosion and Sedimentation Control Administrator shall require a revised Erosion and Sedimentation Control Plan.
 Pending the preparation of the revised Erosion and Sedimentation Control Plan, work shall cease or shall continue under conditions outlined by the appropriate authority.
-If following commencement of a land-disturbing activity pursuant to an approved Erosion and Sedimentation Control Administrator determines that the Erosion and Sedimentation Control Administrator determines that the Erosion and Sedimentation Control Administrator determines that the Erosion and Sedimentation Control Administrator determines that the Erosion and Sedimentation Control Plan is inadequate to meet the requirements of this subpart, the Soil Erosion and Sedimentation Control Administrator may require any revision of the Erosion and Sedimentation Control Plan that is necessary to comply with this subpart. - P. Amendment to a Plan.
+If following commencement of a land-disturbing activity pursuant to an approved Erosion and Sedimentation Control Plan, the Soil Erosion and Sedimentation Control Administrator determines that the Erosion and Sedimentation Control Plan is inadequate to meet the requirements of this subpart, the Soil Erosion and Sedimentation Control Administrator may require any revision of the Erosion and Sedimentation Control Plan that is necessary to comply with this subpart. - P. Amendment to a Plan.
 Applications for amendment of an Erosion and Sedimentation Control Plan in written and/or graphic form may be made at any time under the same conditions as the original application.
 Until such time as said amendment is approved by the Soil Erosion and Sedimentation Control Administrator the land-disturbing activity shall not proceed except in accordance with the Erosion and Sedimentation Control Plan as originally approved.